JavierTobar/OS/README.md

        Version 3.0 will support virtual memory.

-To run the program simply copy the files and execute: ./compile.sh You may need to make compile.sh executable.
+To run the program simply copy the files and execute: ./compile.sh You may need to make compile.sh executable, execute chmod +x compile.sh

 This Operating System simulates hardware such as RAM and CPU.